Altinn/altinn-studio-docs/content/solutions/altinn-platform/pdf/_index.md

 ---
 title: PDF
-description: The PDF component generates pdf receipts for apps.
+description: The PDF component is responsible for generating PDF printouts for submitted instances of an app.
 tags: [platform, pdf]
 weight: 200
 ---

-The PDF component is responsible for generating PDF printouts for submitted instances of an app.

 The endpoints available in the pdf component is documented [here.](/architecture/application/altinn-platform/pdf)